 Program leader: Marcel Haug

 When is the International Comedy Festival Rotterdam?

-The ICFR takes place for the second time on the 9th and 10th of October 2015.
+The ICFR takes place for the third time on the 7th, 8th and 9th of October 2016.

 When will the program for the second edition be announced?